 📋 About the Recipe

 - Healthy, fall-inspired turkey burgers.
 These turkey burgers mix together some of the best fall foods: apples, turkey, and cranberry sauce.
 Enjoy all the flavors of fall in a juicy, sweet and savory, turkey burger.
+Looking for another way to use up ground turkey?
+Try these spicy buffalo turkey meatballs instead!

 - A modern Thanksgiving meal idea.
 If you’re cooking a Thanksgiving meal for a small group, it doesn’t always make sense to cook a full turkey.
 Serve these turkey burgers instead for a fun, easy, twist on Thanksgiving dinner.
 Pair it with your favorite Thanksgiving sides and no one will miss the turkey.